 - Global passenger air travel has become increasingly diverse and balanced over the last several decades, a trend that is expected to continue over the forecast period, with emerging aviation markets in Asia experiencing higher-growth phases of network, infrastructure and airline development.

 - The growth of low-cost carriers (LCC) continues to drive down fares and make travel more accessible, with 36% of the global single-aisle fleet now operated by LCCs.
 This is forecast to rise to more than 40% and nearly half of all single aisle seats by 2042.

 - Overall the global fleet will double in size to more than 48,500 jets during the forecast period.

 - Robust demand for dedicated cargo freighters will continue, despite the cyclicality of this sector, due to growing e-commerce and evolving supply chain networks.

-Click on the interactive Tableau display below for more data and analysis about the evolution of the global fleet through 2040, with interactive visuals showing industry evolution by market segment as well as regional dynamics and growth profiles.
+Click on the interactive Tableau display below for more data and analysis about the evolution of the global fleet and traffic through 2042.
+Explore the interactive visuals showing industry evolution by market segment, recent trends and how those affect the forecast, as well as regional dynamics and growth profiles.